-back in 1986, when I was in my first year of illustration at the Royal College of Art, quentin blake, then head of illustration, suggested I enter a college-wide competition to design the murals.
+back in 1986, when I was in my first year of illustration at the Royal College of Art, quentin blake, who was head of illustration, suggested I enter a competition to design the murals.

-London Underground had already rejected a couple of design proposals created by big architecture firms for Holborn underground stations and they came to the RCA for a fresh start. their brief was ‘the british museum’. actually there is a station on the Central Line named ‘Museum’, which you can just glimpse in the darkness on the Piccadilly Line between Covent Garden and Holborn).
+London Underground had already rejected a couple of design proposals created by big architecture firms for Holborn underground stations and they came to the RCA for a fresh start. their brief was ‘the british museum’.
+And I learned that actually there is a disused station on the Central Line named ‘Museum’, which you can just glimpse in the darkness if you travel on the Piccadilly Line between Covent Garden and Holborn).

 I had just come back from Greece and Italy, on a Royal Society of Arts Bursary. the trompe-l’oeil effect of some of the murals at Pompeii had fascinated me.